Have questions not addressed below? Please submit them via email.

 Staff who are able to work from home should continue to do so.
 For those who are able to work remotely, nothing changes as you are working, but from an alternate location.
 Please continue to follow additional instructions from your area’s management or supervisor.
 Non-exempt staff should not work from home unless directed to do so by their supervisors and after consultation with Human Resources.

 Many of the William M. Rains Library’s collections and services are accessible online.
-Reference librarians are available for research or reference assistance.
-Please visit the library's COVID-19 Resources page for further details.
+Librarians are available for research or reference assistance.
+A special digital library is available.
+Additionally, students have access to CALI (Center for Computer-Assisted Legal Instruction) for supplementary class materials, including a full list of lessons.
+The faculty authorization code is: LOYLLAfac115.
+Please visit the Library's COVID-19 Resources pagefor more information.

 Instruction for the fall semester was already scheduled to be completed by Nov.
 24, prior to the Thanksgiving holiday.
 Exams, which will be conducted remotely, will take place Dec.
 1-16.